 AutoPacific, an automotive specialist research and product planning consultancy, forecasts that trucks, including XSUVs will be about 60% of the market for the foreseeable future.
 In fact, reading the crystal ball for the next five years, this percentage of the mix may be low.
-The charts above detail how cars and truck sales and market penetration have evolved since 1987 and the forecast for the future.

 Fun to drive can be defined an infinite number of ways.
 The sports car driver will say power and acceleration, braking and handling are the main contributors to fun to drive.
 There is also the element of sexy head-turning styling ringing the sports car driver's bell.
 The sport utility driver will add functionality to that equation.
 A smart fortwo driver may think its quirky styling, minuscule size (even with its funky transmission) add to the fun to drive experience.

 The most fun to drive vehicles in AutoPacific's New Vehicle Satisfaction Research - those with 85 % or more of their drivers totally satisfied with its fun to drive characteristics include:

 We at AutoPacific have just completed a week's worth of driving the Thailand-built Mitsubishi Mirage.
 Now we know what drivers in a third world country experience when they drive locally assembled cars.
 And we don't like it much.
 Mirage is not Mitsubishi's best effort.
 At $15,990 for the car we drove, it seems a bit steep.